HAImanifesto/website/_scorecards/hai-6.md

 ## Structure:
 **Human Intelligence:** The human initiates or oversees the process, possibly defining the topic, tone, or purpose.
 Human involvement may include prompt writing, selective editing, or curating from multiple AI outputs — but not full authorship.
-**Artificial Intelligence:** Produces the majority of the content.
-AI generates substantial text, often in full sections or drafts, which are either lightly edited or selectively compiled by the human.
+**Artificial Intelligence:** produces the majority of the work (e.g., imagery, code, audio, or text) from prompts or parameter sets, often in full sections or drafts, which are either lightly edited or selectively compiled by the human.

 ## Description:
 HAI/6 marks a significant shift in authorship toward the machine.
 While a human remains involved — typically as a prompt designer, editor, or curator — the voice, language, and development of ideas are primarily produced by AI.
 The human may direct the outcome, but no longer personally writes the majority of the final material.